astropy/astropy-APEs/APE_Black_Formatting.rst

 2. Updating flake8 configuration to be compatible with Black.

    This is straightforward and well documented.
-It may even be removed if it does not provide any added checks that ``black –check`` does not.

 3. Checking Black in CI.